 - WORST: It is not very well connected, although you can walk from the main road where the buses from Comitán pass to Lagunas Montebello.

-El source it can not be, Izapa is a simple archaeological zone full of Mayan history.
-I debated a lot between Bonampak and its impressive frescoes and Izapa, but so we left the Lacandon jungle and we went to the Pacific coast.
+El the origin It cannot not be, Izapa is a simple archaeological zone full of Mayan history.
+I debated a lot between Bonampak and its impressive frescoes and Izapa, but this way we left the Lacandon jungle and went to the Pacific coast.

 - THE BEST: the colossal field of stelae and information that Izapa has given us, it is wonderful to visit this archaeological site.